RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Method

 \subsection{Condition embedding}

-To eliminate the interference of irrelevant information such as texture during obstacle avoidance motion planning, we use Compression Autoencoder (CAE) as the point cloud encoder for self-training, which can learn the robust feature space required for planning and control and perform better than other available coding techniques.
+To eliminate the interference of irrelevant information, such as texture during obstacle avoidance motion planning, and inspired by \cite{liu2024gram}, we use a Compression AutoEncoder (CAE) as the point cloud encoder for self-training.
+This architecture can learn the robust feature space required for planning and control and perform better than other available coding techniques.
 CAE uses common reconstruction losses and regularization of encoder parameters.
-To improve the generalization ability, this part of the parameter will be frozen after training, and will not be optimized in subsequent training.
+To improve the generalization ability, this part of the parameter will be frozen after training and will not be optimized in subsequent training.

 where $\theta^e$, $\theta^d$ are the parameters of the encoder and decoder, $\lambda$ is the regularization coefficient, and the encoding $\hat{x}$ represents the reconstructed point cloud.
 PointEnet with 3-layer Perceptrons uses the parameter $\theta ^e$to compress the obstacle environment information $I\subset WS_{obs}$ into the potential space $Z$, that is,